 Our guide will take you through the key steps employers should take to enable staff to self-isolate when required to do so, to stop the spread of coronavirus and help restart the economy.

 Since the beginning of the pandemic, testing for COVID-19 has been highlighted as one of the main pillars of the government’s reopening strategy.
 In addition to identifying and isolating symptomatic individuals, testing can also help capture positive cases in asymptomatic individuals.
 With approximately 1 in 3 individuals with COVID-19 not showing symptoms, and potentially infecting people unknowingly, regular testing is needed to break the chains of transmission.
-More information on community testing as well as details on how to set up workplace testing is available through our dedicated guide.
+More information on testing is available through our dedicated guide.

-To help protect employees from infection and keep businesses open, employers should do their bit and encourage their workers to get tested and self-isolate in the event of a positive result.
+To help protect employees from infection and keep businesses open, employers should continue playing their part and encourage their workers to get tested and self-isolate in the event of a positive result.

-However, from 16 August, fully vaccinated employees will no longer be required to self-isolate if they are a contact of a positive case.
+With regards to their close contacts, on 16 August 2021, the rules on self-isolation changed.
+This means that employees who fall under the following categories are no longer required to self-isolate if they are a contact of a positive case.
 Instead, they will be advised to take a PCR test as soon as possible and only self-isolate in the event that this is positive.

-Employers must also not allow staff who have tested positive for COVID-19 or have been identified as close contacts of a positive case and have been instructed to self-isolate by NHS Test and Trace to come into work.
+Please note, employers must not knowingly allow staff who have tested positive for COVID-19 or have been identified as close contacts of a positive case and don’t belong to the groups listed above to come into work.
 Failure to do so could result in your business facing a fine.

 Businesses should take into account that self-isolation may be challenging for certain employees as they might face financial hardship and other challenges due to their inability to attend work.
 To enable staff to follow the self-isolation rules, employers should consider the following actions.